xtool-org/xtool/Sources/xtool/Documentation.docc/Installation-Linux.md

-# Installation (Linux)
+# Installation (Linux/Windows)

-Set up xtool for iOS app development on Linux.
+Set up xtool for iOS app development on Linux or Windows.

 ## Overview

-This article outlines the steps to install `xtool` and begin developing iOS apps on Linux.
+This article outlines the steps to install `xtool` and begin developing iOS apps on Linux (or Windows via WSL).

 ## Prerequisites

+### WSL (for Windows users)

+If you're on Windows, you can use xtool via [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL).

+Once you install WSL, you'll also need to set up USB passthrough.
+See Microsoft's instructions on [installing USBIPD](https://learn.microsoft.com/en-us/windows/wsl/connect-usb).
+Make sure you're able to bind your iOS device to WSL via USB.

 ### Swift